tillmannohm/fruit-SALAD/README.md

 ### About
 The carefully designed Style Aligned Artwork Dataset (SALAD) provides a controlled and balanced platform for the comparative analysis of similarity perception of different computational models.
 The SALAD framework allows the comparison of how these models perform semantic category and style recognition tasks, going beyond the level of anecdotal knowledge, making them robustly quantifiable and qualitatively interpretable.

 We used [Stable Diffusion XL](https://arxiv.org/abs/2307.01952) and [StyleAligned](https://arxiv.org/abs/2312.02133) to create the fruit-SALAD by carefully crafting text prompts and overseeing the image generation process.
+See the original repository by [Amir Hertz](https://github.com/amirhertz), [Andrey Voynov](https://github.com/anvoynov) and [Yuvraj Sharma](https://github.com/yvrjsharma) [here](https://github.com/google/style-aligned/).

 Please note that this dataset is available for academic research purposes only.